tophefo/IpCamera/README.md

 If doing manual text configuration and/or when needing to setup HABPANEL or your sitemap you are going to need to know what your camera has as a "thing name".
 These are listed in BOLD below.

-NON_ONVIF: For any camera that is not ONVIF compatible, and has the ability to fetch a snapshot with a url.
+HTTPONLY: For any camera that is not ONVIF compatible, and has the ability to fetch a snapshot with a url.

 ONVIF: Use for all ONVIF Cameras from any brand that do not have an API.